Business Case Results Begin With Cash Flow

 Business people with a background in finance or accounting who have little experiences with business case analysis sometimes ask questions like these:

-• How do they compare with the more familiar financial accounting CF statement
+- How do they compare with the more familiar financial accounting CF instrument,

 the statement of changes in financial position?

-The business case case flow statements shown here are by all criteria legitimately called "cash flow statements."
-The statements present estimated actual cash flow, and only real cash flow, in the time periods the flows actually occur.
-The statements report inflows and outflows separately, and then present their net result.
+The business case cash flow statements appearing here are by all criteria rightly called "cash flow statements."
+They differ from financial accounting CF statements only in that these statements are forward-looking, whereas the statement for an accounting report looks backward in time.
+In either case, the statements show inflows and outflows separately, and then present their net result.

 those who are familiar with the financial accounting cash flow